geoserver/geoserver-history/doc/en/user/source/filter/function.rst

 ================

 The OGC Filter encoding specification contains a generic concept, the *filter function*.

-A *filter function* is a function, with arguments, that can be called inside of a filter or, more generically, an expression, to perform specific calculations.
+A *filter function* is a function, with arguments, that can be called inside of a filter or, more generically, an expression, to perform specific calculations: as such it can be useful when building WFS filters or SLD style sheets.
-It can be anyting a trigonometric function, a string formatting one, a geometry buffer.
+A filter function can be anything a trigonometric function, a string formatting one, a geometry buffer.

 The filter specification does not mandate specific functions, so while the syntax to call a function is uniform, any server is free to provide whatever function it wants, so the actual invocation will work only against specific software.

-A couple of examples follow,
+Here are a couple of examples on function usage, the first is about WFS filtering, the second a way to use functions in SLD to get richer rendering.

 WFS filtering example
 ---------------------